MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 - [Conditional Access policies gate access and provide remediation activities](#ii-conditional-access-policies-gate-access-and-provide-remediation-activities).
 - [Analytics improve visibility](#iii-analytics-improve-visibility).

-After these are completed, focus on these additional deployment objectives
+After the previous steps are completed, focus on these additional deployment objectives

 - [Identities and access privileges are managed with identity governance](#iv-identities-and-access-privileges-are-managed-with-identity-governance).
 - [User, device, location, and behavior is analyzed in real time to determine risk and deliver ongoing protection](#v-user-device-location-and-behavior-is-analyzed-in-real-time-to-determine-risk-and-deliver-ongoing-protection).